ITU-BDSA2024-GROUP18/Chirp/docs/report.md

 ## Wildstyle Features and Design Choices

-We added the option to delete cheeps as a wildstyle feature.
+We added the option to delete cheeps as a wildstyle feature, as seen below.

 ![Delete Cheep](images/DeleteCheep.png)

 In regards to design choices, we have chosen to make users log in with their username instead of their e-mail.
-Both usernames and e-mails are case-insensitive.
+Both usernames and e-mails are case-insensitive and must be unique.

-Furthermore, we have chosen to remove the e-mail confirmation step, since it was not user friendly and did not actually confirm the e-mail.
+Furthermore, we have chosen to remove the e-mail confirmation step, as it was not user friendly and did not actually confirm the e-mail.

 # Process